nandha095/soccer-detect/README.md

 ```
 4. create a 'input_videos' folder in root maindirectory & place in your source videos
 5. create a 'output_videos' folder in root directory
+7. create a stubs folder in the root directory (To store tracking on the source for future enhancements)
-3. The processed video will be saved in the `output_videos` directory
+6. The processed video will be saved in the `output_videos` directory

 ## Project Structure